-Ash - Viva!'s talented database and fundraising person - is also a bit of a whizz in the kitchen!
+Ash - Viva!'s talented ex-database and fundraising person but still one of the family - is also a bit of a whizz in the kitchen!
 Being a keen athlete, he is always thinking about food too...

 He's very particular about rice and swears on his auntie's recipe for the perfect method!
 The secret is to steam-cook it in a pan with a well-fitting lid.

 Brown longrain rice or brown basmati (healthier, especially for diabetics)- 25-30 minutes

 Use ready-cooked rice (brown or rice) in a pouch plus a vegetable stir-fry pack!